noe2019/Smart-Lending/README.md

 ##### 4.2.2.
 Key Insights

-- **Risk Assessment**: This rate is indicative of the risk level associated with the lending decisions.
+- **Risk Profile**: This rate is indicative of the risk level associated with the lending decisions.
 This rate may point to inadequacies in the credit risk assessment processes of the bank.
+Moreover, the higher average loan amount in the Charged Off category compared to the Fully Paid category suggests that larger loans are more likely to default, which may point to weaknesses in the credit risk assessment process, especially for higher-value loans.

 ##### 4.2.3.
 Recommendations

 - **Enhanced Credit Scoring**: Improving the criteria and models used for assessing borrower creditworthiness could help in reducing the default rate.
+- **Target High-Value Loans**: Since larger loans are more prone to default, it is crucial to refine credit risk assessment models specifically for high-value loans.
+This could involve incorporating more granular financial data, stress testing borrowers' ability to repay under adverse conditions, and requiring additional collateral for larger loans.
 - **Risk-Based Pricing**: Adjusting interest rates based on the calculated risk of loan defaults can offset potential losses and manage the risk-return profile more effectively.
 - **Collection Efforts**: Strengthening the collection process and follow-up on late payments can prevent loans from progressing to default status.